hansb001/smarthome/README.md

 * Web camera, this can be any USB camera or a Raspberry Pi camera.

-* OPTIONAL: *NodeMCU*: there are different devices base on ESP8266, It is open source and relatively cheap and easy to work with.
+* OPTIONAL: *NodeMCU*: there are different devices based on ESP8266, It is open source and relatively cheap and easy to work with.
 I am using a LoLin board, which has wifi on board, I have connected some sensors to it to control my 'smart garden'

 For this code pattern I used different pieces of hardware.
 To use all the possibilities I am going to mention in this Code pattern I advise you to have all parts available.
 You can also follow this code pattern with only having an Arduino with one sensor.
-All the parts running on the 2 raspberry pi's can also run on your laptop.
+All the parts running on the 2 Raspberry Pi's can also run on your laptop.